Logrui/n8n-nodes-twenty-dynamic/PLAN_V2.md

 ### Project Plan: The Self-Adapting Twenty CRM Node

 This document tracks the development of a dynamic n8n node for Twenty CRM.
 The core principle is to create a self-adapting node that automatically discovers and adjusts to the Twenty API schema.
 This is achieved by querying a `/metadata` endpoint to get a map of all available resources and their fields.
 At runtime, the node dynamically constructs GraphQL query strings based on this schema and the user's input.
 These queries are then executed using n8n's native HTTP helper, ensuring compliance with best practices by avoiding external dependencies for network requests.

-A user-driven caching mechanism, via a `Refresh Schema` operation, is implemented to improve performance by storing the discovered schema in the user's credentials.
+**Cache Strategy**: The node implements a hybrid caching approach with a short TTL (10 minutes) stored in credential data.
+This balances performance (reducing API calls) with data freshness (schema updates appear relatively quickly).
+A "Force Refresh Schema" checkbox is available at the top of the node to allow users to bypass the cache on demand and fetch fresh schema data immediately.
+Simply check the box to refresh, then uncheck it to restore fast loading.

 ---